Sarah Kapustin - violin

 Joachim Eijlander - cello

-The Rubens Quartet – whose members come from the Netherlands, Israel and the US – has become one of the finest young quartets of its generation since being founded in 2000.
+The Rubens Quartet – whose members come from the Netherlands, England and the US – has become one of the finest young quartets of its generation since being founded in 2000.
 The quartet continues to impress audiences throughout its home country of the Netherlands and abroad, and is praised for its warm sound, remarkable sense of rhythm and harmony, and ability to communicate with an audience.

 Through its rich knowledge of string quartet culture, the mission of the Rubens Quartet is to combine the old with the new, by interpreting lesser known works of the past and present and placing them alongside the great standards of the quartet repertoire.
 In its concert programs, the ensemble regularly pairs classic with contemporary (Haydn with Dutilleux, Stravinsky with Roukens), and is dedicated to promoting new music, having worked closely with such composers as György Kurtág, Louis Andriessen, Sofia Gubaidulina and Joey Roukens, who served as composer-in-residence for the quartet from 2009 to 2011.